benbrastmckie/ModalHistory/README.md

   - Presenting and discussing an important formal result
   - Using the model-checker to implement a semantics

-## Recources
+## Resources

-In addition to the weekly readings included in the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate), the _formal track_ will make use of the following textbook from the [Open Logic Project](https://openlogicproject.org/) and require the use of some basic tools to write in markdown, LaTeX, and python as well as pushing and pulling changes with Git so that I can monitor your contributions to the eight collaborative [problem sets](https://github.com/benbrastmckie/ModalHistoryPrivate?tab=readme-ov-file#problem-sets).
+In addition to the weekly readings included in the [private repository](https://github.com/benbrastmckie/ModalHistoryPrivate), the _formal track_ will make use of the following textbook from the [Open Logic Project](https://openlogicproject.org/) and require the use of some basic tools to write in markdown, LaTeX, and use the [model-checker](https://github.com/benbrastmckie/ModelChecker) for the final two problem sets.
+It will be important to be able to push and pull changes with Git so that I can monitor your contributions to the eight collaborative [problem sets](https://github.com/benbrastmckie/ModalHistoryPrivate?tab=readme-ov-file#problem-sets) (details on how to do this is covered in the first problem set).

 ### [Textbook](https://github.com/benbrastmckie/OpenLogic/tree/master/courses/boxes-and-diamonds)